sonatype/docker-nexus/README.md

 $ curl http://localhost:8081/service/local/status
 ```

-To build:

-Copy the Dockerfile and do the build-
+To build, copy the Dockerfile and do the build:

 ```
 $ docker build --rm=true --tag=sonatype/nexus .